Photo Source: Petar Milošević - Wikimedia Creative Commons

 The Romani live scattered throughout much of the world.
 Most of them are nomads, wandering from region to region, and they depend on a variety of entrepreneurial skills for their livelihood.
 It is common for Romani to have two or more specialized occupations.
 This makes it easier for them to adapt to a changing society's needs.
 When a region's people no longer need a Romani's particular skill, they move on to find another community that needs their skills, be it metal working, entertainment or whatever.

-Romani have long been known for their abilities as musicians, singers, and dancers.
+People often associate the Romani with their abilities as musicians, singers, and dancers.
 They also hold a wide variety of other occupations.
 The men are skilled makers of sieves, drums, bird cages, and reed mats.
 They also entertain with animals, work as tinkers, or play music.
 The women sometimes sell such things as cloth, shoes, kitchen utensils, or other products made by Romani men.
 Many also sing and dance.
 Both men and women shear sheep, spin wool, and tell fortunes.
-Sadly, some of the women and children are forced to beg for food as a means of survival.
+Women and children are forced to beg for food as a means of survival.

-Today, there are some Romani villages and communities in the Middle East.
+There are some Romani villages and communities in the Middle East.
 Some also live in the cities and have become an integral part of urban life.
-Other Romani are nomadic and either travel in caravans of wagons or carts, or they ride on camels, donkeys, or horses.
+Other Romani are nomadic and either travel in caravans of wagons or carts, or they ride on camels, donkeys or horses.
 The settled Romani usually live in houses that are typical to those of the region in which they settle.

 The Romani in Middle Eastern or Central Asian countries like Libya are usually Muslim, and they follow the practices and beliefs of the Islamic faith.
-The traditional beliefs of the Romani such as that ghosts, lizards, and snakes are capable of harming humans, that men have the power to curse others by giving them the "evil eye," and that some people have the power to heal the sick are no longer held by most Romani.
-There are a growing number of Christian Romani.
+The traditional beliefs of the Romani such as that ghosts, lizards, and snakes can harm humans, that men have the power to curse others by giving them the "evil eye," and that some people have the power to heal the sick are no longer held by most Romani.